 The EMF is required to describe the baseline environmental conditions to be used to monitor and evaluate the efficacy of applied environmental management and contingency measures, as well as the residual environmental effects of the project.
-The EMF should cover all aspects of the project including both direct and indirect impacts.
-The framework should include the following.
+The framework needs to include the following.

-- The context of required approvals and consents, including any anticipated requirements for related environmental management plans, whether for project phases or elements. - The existing or proposed environmental management system to be adopted. - Organisational responsibilities and accountabilities for environmental management during construction and operation. - A register of environmental risks associated with each phase of the project which is to be maintained during project implementation.
+- The context of required approvals and consents, including any anticipated requirements for related environmental management plans, whether for project phases or elements. - The existing or proposed environmental management system to be adopted. - Proposed organisational responsibilities, accountabilities and likely resourcing arrangements for environmental management during construction and operation. - A register of environmental risks associated with each phase of the project which is to be maintained during project implementation.
 This can be provided as an attachment to the EES. - The environmental management measures proposed in the EES to address specific issues, including commitments to mitigate adverse effects and enhance environmental outcomes and timing of implementation.
 This consolidated list can be provided as an attachment to the EES.
-The measures presented could include a set of environmental protocols/thresholds that will be applied when identifying the final alignments of the tracks within the final corridors identified through the EES process. - Arrangements for management of and access to baseline and monitoring data, to ensure the transparency and accountability of environmental management and to contribute to the improvement of environmental knowledge. - The framework for management of any environmental incidents and emergencies. - The monitoring program for each environmental aspect relevant to the project, including proposed objectives, indicators and monitoring requirements (including parameters, locations and frequency).
-Justification should be provided for any aspects where monitoring is not proposed.
-The EMF should consider the need for monitoring of (at least): - o biodiversity (including MNES) values on and near the project area; - o biodiversity (including MNES) offsets to be established; - o noise, vibration, and emissions to air, including dust and greenhouse gases; - o public health and safety; - groundwater and surface water functions, including behaviour and quality, stormwater runoff, erosion and sediment control, and flood risk; - solid and liquid waste, including recycling and handling of potentially hazardous or contaminated waste, potential acid sulphate soils and other excavated spoil; - Aboriginal cultural heritage values; - historic heritage values; - traffic and road management measures, including managing temporary disruption and changed accessibility during construction; - o disruption of and hazard to existing infrastructure; - socioeconomic conditions and land use values; - landscape and visual values; - landform and slope stability; - o project area rehabilitation, including handling of topsoil; and - o emergency management.
+The measures presented could include a set of environmental protocols/thresholds that will be applied when identifying the final alignments of the tracks within the final corridors identified through the EES process. - Arrangements for management of and access to baseline and monitoring data, to ensure the transparency and accountability of environmental management and to contribute to the improvement of environmental knowledge. - The framework for management of illegal track building, other environmental incidents or emergencies. - The monitoring program for each environmental aspect relevant to the project, including proposed objectives, indicators and monitoring requirements (including parameters, locations and frequency).
+Justification needs to be provided for any aspects where monitoring is not proposed.
+The EMF should consider the need for monitoring (at least): - biodiversity (including MNES) values; - o noise, vibration, dust and emissions to air; - o public health and safety; - o runoff, erosion and sediment control; - solid and liquid waste; - o Aboriginal cultural heritage values; - historic heritage values; - traffic and road management measures; - o disruption of and hazard to existing infrastructure; - \circ $$ socioeconomic conditions and land use values; - landscape and visual values; and - o project area rehabilitation.